The colour trend guru’s at Pantone are predicting that the most popular colour of 2019 will be Living Coral.

 “Just as coral reefs are a source of sustenance and shelter to sea life, vibrant yet mellow Living Coral embraces us with warmth and nourishment to provide comfort and buoyancy in our continually shifting environment.”

-I used coral and shades of tangerine and peach in a tablescape I designed once, with cookies for place cards.
+Although this tablescape photo doesn’t really reflect how subtle the blue was, it’s still an interesting example so I’m sharing it.
+I used coral and shades of tangerine and peach with cookies for place cards.
 Those were a fun detail!

-It’s certainly a departure from 2018’s regal Ultra Violet.
+It’s certainly a departure from 2018’s regal Ultra Violet Pantone Colour.
 Check out how much fun we had playing with that dramatic and vibrant colour!

 What are your thoughts?
 We want to hear!
 How would you use this colour in your own wedding?